BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_racer_lessons_home/01/index.md

 #### Decide On Your Coding Style

-When doing the Barnabas Racer project, you will be creating code on the computer, which is what is used to control your robot.
-When creating code, you can choose between *block-based* coding and text-based coding.
-The main difference between the two is that block-based coding does not require very much typing while the text-based coding does.
+A big part of the Barnabas Racer project includes creating code on the computer, which will be used to control your robot.
+When creating code, you can choose between *block-based* coding and *text-based* coding.

+*Block-based* coding is an innovation in education that allows younger students to learn and experiment with the logic flow of computer coding without needing to type very much.
+Code is creating by snapping commands together like puzzle pieces.

+*Text-based* coding requires that every command in the code to be typed out explicitly.
+The commands need to be spelled correctly and are case-sensitive (capitals and lower-case matters!).
+This style is the popular method used within the software industry.

-Typically, we recommend block-based coding for ages 9-11 and text-based coding for ages 12 and up.
-In our classes, we start younger students with block-based and eventually graduate them to text-based coding.
+Typically, we recommend block-based coding for ages 8-11 and text-based coding for ages 12 and up.
+In our classes, we start younger students (ages 8-11) with block-based and eventually graduate them to text-based coding as they gain experience.

 See below for examples of what block-based code looks like versus text-based code.